yizhang82/yizhang82.github.io/_drafts/hacking-mysql-overview.md

 ## MySQL Overview

-MySQL is one of the most widely used OpenSource relational databases and is used by many companies such as Amazon, Facebook, Google, Alibaba, etc. In my latest job (at time of the writing) we deploy MySQL widely within the Company, we had our MySQL 5.6 [own fork](https://github.com/facebook/mysql-5.6) and moving towards MySQL 8.0 currently in a [branch](https://github.com/facebook/mysql-5.6/tree/fb-mysql-8.0.13).
+MySQL is one of the most widely used OpenSource relational databases and is used by many companies such as Amazon, Facebook, Google, Alibaba, etc. In my current job we deploy MySQL widely within the company, we had our MySQL 5.6 [own fork](https://github.com/facebook/mysql-5.6) and moving towards MySQL 8.0 currently in a [branch](https://github.com/facebook/mysql-5.6/tree/fb-mysql-8.0.13).
 We also have an "new" storage engine built on top of RocksDB, not surprisingly called [MyRocks](http://myrocks.io/), which lives under [storage/rocksdb](https://github.com/facebook/mysql-5.6/tree/fb-mysql-5.6.35/storage/rocksdb) folder in the MySQL 5.6 fork.

 On a 10000-feet view, the architecture of MySQL server looks like this:

 1. Connection Management / Authentication
-2. Table Management/Caching
+2. Table/Schema Management/Caching
 3. SQL Parser
 4. SQL Optimizer and Query Executioner
 5. Execution Engine
+6. Replication and logging

+If you dive deeper, an execution engine itself could include following pieces:

+1. Transaction / MVCC / Locking / Snapshot support
+2. Schema/Metadata
+3. In-memory core database data structure (B+ tree / LSM tree / etc) and operation (insert/delete/update) for records
+4. Indexing data structures, and searching/updating
+5. Logging, Checkpointing & Recovery
+6. Database storage persistence
+7. Caching (disk blocks/pages, etc)

 One of the most amazing features in MySQL is to swap the underlying storage engine while keeping the same upper layers - this way you can have different in-memory and on-disk representation of databases for different workloads, while keeping the same SQL execution functionality so the client wouldn't even know the underlying storage engine have changed.
 The default storage engine is InnoDB - a B+ tree based database storage engine, and the one that we have is MyRocks which is built on top of RocksDB, a LSM-tree based database storage engine.
 There is an API layer called handler that storage engine need to implement/override.
-You can go to [Comparison of MySQL database engines](https://en.wikipedia.org/wiki/Comparison_of_MySQL_database_engines) to see a list of common storage engines in MySQL but it is actually more of a list rather than a comparison.
+You can go to [Comparison of MySQL database engines](https://en.wikipedia.org/wiki/Comparison_of_MySQL_database_engines) to see a list of common storage engines in MySQL.

 > Of course, the statement that they wouldn't know the storage engine has changed is not entirely accurate.
-There are specific configurations you might need to tune / config the storage engine to your needs, and different storage engine has different performance / behavior, so it's not completely transparent.
+There are specific configurations you might need to tune / config the storage engine to your needs, and different storage engine has different performance / behavior / features / capabilities, so it's not completely transparent.

 ## Building